Island hopping in the Small Cyclades

 Donousa

 The lovechild of Iraklia and Koufonisia may be less cosmopolitan or wild at heart, yet it dances to the beat of its own drum.
-With otherworldly beaches, a dramatic scenery and the quirkiest nightlife among the Small Cyclades, Donousa has become the ultimate destination for hipsters and curious travelers.
+With otherworldly beaches, dramatic scenery and the quirkiest nightlife among the Small Cyclades, Donousa has become the ultimate destination for hipsters and curious travelers.

-Despite being the second biggest island of the Small Cyclades group, Donousa’s most famous beaches (Kedros, Livadi and Kalotaritissa) can be reached on foot, while in August there are boats and buses to the beaches from Stavros, the island’s only village.
+Despite being the second biggest island of the Small Cyclades group, Donousa’s most famous beaches (Kedros, Livadi and Kalotaritissa) can be reached on foot, while in August, there are boats and buses to the beaches from Stavros, the island’s only village.

 As for nightlife?
 Skantzoxoiros at the port and the charming beach bar at Kedros serve great cocktails, food, and host live shows from sunrise till the break of dawn.